Supreme Court arguments resume next week, with all the grandeur of working from home

 “My plan is to go sit in a conference room, lock the door and spread my stuff out,” he said.

-Coincidentally, his opponent in the case is Eric Rassback, another Bay Area lawyer who is vice president and senior counsel at the Becket Fund for Religious Liberty.
+Coincidentally, his opponent in the case is Eric Rassbach, another Bay Area lawyer who is vice president and senior counsel at the Becket Fund for Religious Liberty.

-Rassback said he will put on a suit and drive to a law firm conference room to deliver what will be his first argument before the Supreme Court.
+Rassbach said he will put on a suit and drive to a law firm conference room to deliver what will be his first argument before the Supreme Court.

-Does he fill a little cheated to be missing out on the grandeur of the Supreme Court courtroom?
+Does he feel a little cheated to be missing out on the grandeur of the Supreme Court courtroom?

 “No!’ he said brightly.
 “I get to be a footnote in history.”